 The Executive Board meets with our Corporate Sustainability Director at least every six months to review our sustainability strategy and the progress we’ve made against it, and helps make sure sustainability is integrated within our business - supporting our firm’s overall goals.
 The Executive Board also has responsibility for approving significant investments or direction for major innovations relating to corporate sustainability.

-In 2016, they the firm’s progress against our public targets on two occasions, and considered some of the challenges and options relating to carbon emissions from our business travel in particular, as well as performance against some of our quality and ethics metrics.
+In 2016, they reviewed the firm's progress against our public targets on two occasions, and considered some of the challenges and options relating to carbon emissions from our business travel in particular, as well as performance against some of our quality and ethics metrics.

 The Corporate Sustainability Governance Group meets quarterly to oversee the implementation of our strategy and to hold our Corporate Sustainability team to account in terms of the progress we’re making.
 Leader of Corporate Purpose Gaenor Bagley chairs the group, which includes various leaders from across our firm and representation from each Line of Service, as appropriate.